LEARNING ENVIRONMENT DEVELOPMENTS

 Eucalypts, commonly called gum trees, are icons of the Australian flora.
 With about 900 species they dominate the Australian landscape, including our local Tuggeranong and Canberra region.
 The foliage of Eucalypts changes as they mature from tiny seedlings to strong, fully-grown trees.
 They are rich with oil, beautiful hardwood and naturally employ a range of strategies to survive, recover and flourish in even the harshest times.
 Moving forward Trinity’s buildings will be named after native Australian flora found growing in our local region.
 This naming convention reflects our thankfulness to God for His wonderful gift of creation and compliments the School’s flora-themed logo of the mustard seed plant.

-Construction is also almost complete on a new Junior School playground.
+Construction is also complete on our new Junior School playground.

-This exciting project will provide opportunities for all students in Kindergarten to Year 5 for natural, messy and imaginative play, physical activities to build and sustain core strength, gardening and the provision of food and outdoor class areas.
-The new playground will be fully operational at the start of the 2021 school year.
+This exciting project provides opportunities for all students in Kindergarten to Year 5 for natural, messy and imaginative play, physical activities to build and sustain core strength, gardening and the provision of food and outdoor class areas.